“Stays within the Buffalo Creek Fire area for 80% of the ride and is mostly flat, gravelly and flows

 There is a large parking lot on Platte River Rd. which marks the end of segment 1 of the Colorado Trail and the beginning of segment 2.
 Cross the large iron bridge over the Platte River and begin by heading south along the river for a brief stent before heading west over a short section of shale.
 From here follow a well defined trail winding its way through the Buffalo Creek Fire (1996).

-The segment officially ends at the Little Scraggy Trail
+Colorado Trail segment 2 officially ends at the Little Scraggy Trail

-(marked on Map) We chose to end the segment at the Deckers Rd. and ride back to Platte River Trailhead for a great out and back ride.
+(marked on map).
+We chose to end this segment at Deckers Rd. and ride back to Platte River Trailhead for a great out and back ride.
 Thus when we rode segment 3 of the Colorado Trail, we started from the roadside parking lot (marked on map) then rode the short distance to the Little Scraggy Trail

 History & Background